samirvaf/playwright-python-example/README.md

 - Writing a new test that proves a Lab ID cannot be reused by creating an order through the API and attempting to reuse the same Lab ID via the UI.

+## Highlights

+- **Secrets Usage:**
+  - Environment variables (`BASE_URL`, `USER_EMAIL`, `USER_PASSWORD`) are used for sensitive data and can be set in a `.env` file or exported in the shell.
+This keeps secrets out of the codebase and supports secure CI workflows.

+- **Spinner Handling:**
+  - UI tests include logic to detect and wait for spinners to disappear before interacting with page elements.
+This ensures reliable automation by synchronizing actions with the application's loading state.

+- **Composition over Inheritance:**
+  - Page objects are built using composition, not inheritance.
+Pages are assembled from smaller section and component objects, promoting code reuse and flexibility.
+This design avoids deep inheritance chains and makes the codebase easier to extend and maintain.

+## AI Usage

+Used a combination of ChatGPT, Codex and Github Copilot.